Detroit Compuware Ambassadors: Uniforms and logos

-The Compuware Ambassadors colours were brown, orange & white.
-The home jerseys had a white background with brown & orange trim.
-The road jerseys were an orange background with white & brown trim.
+The Compuware Ambassadors colours were brown, orange and white.
 The logo displays the silhouette of the Ambassador Bridge against the backdrop of downtown Detroit, surrounded by the words compuware in a circle, and the Ambassadors in front.

 Arenas

 For the 1990–91 season, the Ambassadors played home games at Cobo Arena.
 During the summer of 1991, Olympia Arenas Inc. decided maintaining ice surfaces at both Cobo Arena and Joe Louis Arena was too costly, so the plug was pulled on Cobo Arena.
 During the Ambassadors' one season at Cobo, maintenance crews would shuttle zambonis between Cobo Arena and Joe Louis Arena by driving them along the riverfront down Atwater Street.

-For the 1991–92 season, the Ambassadors played home games at Joe Louis Arena, the same home arena as the Detroit Red Wings of the NHL.
+For the 1991–92 season, the Ambassadors played home games at Joe Louis Arena, the same home arena as the Detroit Red Wings of the National Hockey League.